Updated on July 12, 2021

 With the help of your travel expert, select your accommodation from the list of Safe & Secure Level 1 hotels.
 The Sri Lankan authorities have a plan for how to allow travelers to visit the country safely.
-As of now, travel guidelines are the same for vaccinated and unvaccinated travelers.
+As of now, travel guidelines are different for vaccinated and unvaccinated travelers.

 You will do a PCR test on the day of your arrival at the hotel, you are kindly requested to stay in your room until your negative results are obtained (allow 24 hours on average).
-A second test must be carried out before your departure, if it is negative you are allowed to travel freely.
+A second test must be carried out on day 14, if it is negative you are allowed to travel freely.

-Once you have finalized and confirmed your plans, we will provide you with your hotel reservation reference numbers.
-Immigration will ensure that you have a level 1 reservation before approving your visa.
+Once you have finalized and confirmed your plans, we will provide you with the hotel reservation reference numbers.
+Immigration will ensure that you have a Level 1 reservation before approving the visa.

 3. Pay for your PCR tests & Covid-19 insurance